rndtechnaturalva/selenium-grid/README.md

    docker compose logs -f browserless
    ```

-4. Hit the API at <http://selenium.nhi.co.id/> (or the hostname you configured) to see the status JSON.
+4. Hit the API at <http://selenium.nhi.co.id/> (if using Plesk proxy) or <http://localhost:3000/> (direct access) to see the status JSON.

-> **Note:** The stack now includes an Nginx reverse proxy listening on port 80, which routes all traffic to the browserless container.
-Direct access to browserless ports is not exposed to the host; instead, use the hostname defined in `BROWSERLESS_HOST`.

 ## Using browserless from your code